 Reform Act of 2012

-Policy holders are urged to contact their flood insurance agent to determine the exact impact of Biggert-Waters on their policy premium and coverage.
+Approximately 8,000 policy holders in Lee County may see some impact from Biggert-Waters and the amending legislation.
+Policy holders are urged to contact their flood insurance agent to determine the exact impact on their policy premium and coverage.

 Lee County Commission Chairman and local mayors head to Washington, D.C.